artdecocode/closure-stylesheets-1/README.md

 ### Specific Prefixes

 When creating a separate output for prefixes, it is possible to have control over which rules are actually kept in the output CSS, and which are put into the external prefixes CSS.
 This is done with the `--prefix` flag.
-It can be of three kinds:
+It can be of four kinds:

 1. A generic property name, such as `hyphens`, which will keep all expanded prefixes for the `hyphens` property name in the output CSS.
-2. A prefixed property name, e.g., `-ms-flex` that will keep that expand that rule in the output.
+1. An expanded, prefixed property name, e.g., `-ms-flex` that will keep that rule in the output.
+1. A property name with a generic value that will keep all expansions of that property-value pair, such as `position:sticky`.
-3. A property name with a value to specify the exact expansions that should be preserved, e.g., `display:-ms-flexbox`.
+1. A property name with an expanded value to specify the exact expansions that should be preserved, e.g., `display:-ms-flexbox`.

 The map will be generated accordingly with the account of rules already present in the output CSS.
 Consider the following style: